• Skip to primary navigation

 How to Prepare a Flavorful Lemon-Dill Potato Salad

-Making this salad is straightforward and rewarding, involving boiling potatoes to the perfect tenderness and whisking together a vibrant lemon-dill dressing.
+Making this salad is straightforward and rewarding, involving boiling potatoes to the perfect tenderness (about 12-15 minutes) and whisking together a bright lemon-dill dressing.
 Tossing warm potatoes in the dressing allows flavors to infuse deeply, maximizing taste.
-The result is a colorful, refreshing side that pairs beautifully with many dishes.

 • Prepare the Dressing - In a bowl, whisk together fresh lemon juice, lemon zest, Dijon mustard, olive oil, salt, and pepper until emulsified and bright.
 The acidity and oil balance keeps the dressing light yet flavorful.